Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/01-Connections.md

 * `metadata` - *Optional*.
 List of user-defined metadata parameters specific to this connection where each parameter is a string in format: `param.name=param.value`.

+> **Note:** Starting from version 2.3.0 the built-in MS SQL connection uses the official Microsoft JDBC driver
+> (`com.microsoft.sqlserver.jdbc.SQLServerDriver`) instead of the legacy jTDS driver.
+The configuration format
+> remains unchanged — no modifications to existing job configs are required.
+The jTDS driver JAR is still
+> included in the distribution and can be used via the [Generic JDBC connection](#generic-jdbc-connection-configuration)
+> if needed for backward compatibility.

 ## H2 Connection Configuration

 Configuring connection to H2 database has similarly to SQLite.
 It is required supplying only two parameters: